Strategies for Managing Stress in Customer Service

 When you ask for help from an individual you work with, here are some important reminders:

 Do not interrupt your manager or a colleague while they are working.
-If you can, schedule some time in advance so they can be truly ‘present’ for you. (e.g. “Do you have a few minutes at lunch to speak with me?”)
+Schedule some time in advance so they can be truly ‘present’ for you if you can. (e.g., “Do you have a few minutes at lunch to speak with me?”)

 Always be polite and respectful.
-This can be difficult if you are upset or overly stressed, so allow your emotions to cool before the meeting.
+If you are upset or overly stressed, this can be difficult, so allow your emotions to cool before the meeting.

-Present your situation as an opportunity – rather than a complaint – by using positive language.
-For example, instead of saying “I hate all the noise in the office.
+Use positive language to present your situation as an opportunity – rather than a complaint.
+For example, instead of saying, “I hate all the noise in the office.
 It is driving me crazy.
-Do something about it!” try saying “I am having a real problem concentrating with all the noise in the office.
+Do something about it!” try saying, “I am having a real problem concentrating on all the noise in the office.
 If it were quieter, I believe I would be more productive.
 Would it be possible to ask people to keep their voices down when they are in the hallway?”

-If the situation is a sensitive one, be sure to speak in private.
+If the situation is sensitive, be sure to speak in private.